 The first step is to get your needs assessed by your council.

 You may be able to get a discount on your Council Tax if you’re disabled, or if someone in your household is disabled.

 There are many organisations and associations who offer grants to people and their families to help them cope with a lower income and the extra costs of being sick or disabled.

 Grants might be available through a trade union or a benevolent association linked to the kind of work you do.

 There are also organisations which give grants to certain groups of people, such as older people or those with a particular need.

 If you’re now going to have to manage on a lower income, it’s important to look at your budget straight away to make the most of your income.

 If your health condition or disability is making it difficult for you to manage your money on your own, you can ask someone else to help you.

 Get emotional support

-If you’ve recently become disabled, your life may have changed dramatically.
-You may want to make contact with others in a similar situation.
+If you’ve recently become disabled, your life might have changed dramatically.
+You might want to make contact with others in a similar situation.